douglas-r-rice/IG-Extract/README.md

 ### Hugging Face Transformers Installation
 The first step to installing the Hugging Face library is to ensure that you have Tensorflow 2.0 and/or PyTorch installed.
 You can install Pytorch via Anaconda.
-Visit [PyTorch](https://pytorch.org/get-started/locally/#mac-anaconda).
+Visit [this](https://pytorch.org/get-started/locally/#mac-anaconda) website.
 Run the command presented to you in the Anaconda prompt after selecting the appropriate configuration options.

 You can install Transformers in two ways: (1) [with pip](https://huggingface.co/transformers/installation.html#installation-with-pip) or (2) [from source](https://huggingface.co/transformers/installation.html#installing-from-source).
 The [Transformers documentation](https://huggingface.co/transformers/) is a good resource for getting started and a good reference for Transformers' built-in features.